kiranjthomas/personal-site/content/posts/monorepos.md

 draft: false
 ---

-A single monolithic repository to house all the software that a squad or department or organization (e.g. Google) owns.
+A monorepo is a single monolithic repository to house all the software that a squad or department or organization (e.g. Google) owns.
+Here are my notes from watching this [Fireship IO YouTube video](https://www.youtube.com/watch?v=9iU_IE6vnJ8).

 {{< toc >}}